OceanDataTools/openrvdas/docs/cached_data_server.md

    the formats it is able to parse.

-2. Store the received data in memory, retaining the most recent 3600 seconds for each field.
+2. Store the received data in memory, retaining the most recent 3600 seconds for each field (default is 86400 seconds = 24 hours).

-   (The total number of values cached per field is also limited by the ``max_records`` parameter and defaults to 1440, equivalent to one record per minute for 24 hours.
+   (The total number of values cached per field is also limited by the ``max_records`` parameter and defaults to 2880, equivalent to two records per minute for 24 hours.
 It may be overridden to "infinite" by setting ``--max_records=0`` on the command line.)

 3. Periodically back up the in-memory cache to a disk-based cache at